dotnet/reactive/Rx.NET/Documentation/ReleaseHistory/Rx.v7.md

 * `System.Reactive.Windows.Forms`
 * `System.Reactive.WindowsRuntime`

 With Rx 7, these have returned to their original roles: they are now the home of Windows Forms and WinRT support in Rx.
 (We have not resurrected the `System.Reactive.Windows.Threading` package, because its name is a somewhat unhelpful accident of history.
-WPF functionality now lives in the new `System.Reactive.Wpf` component.)
+WPF functionality now lives in the new `System.Reactive.Wpf` component, and similarly UWP functionality is in the new `System.Reactive.Uwp` package.)